 The distinguishing characteristics of these two are not entirely black and white, especially when they do not involve technical details.

-Analytical AI refers to a collection of machine learning algorithms that serve the primary function of automatically identifying patterns in structured and unstructured data to solve analytical tasks faster and more efficiently than humans, such as being able to
+- Analytical AI refers to a collection of machine learning algorithms that serve the primary function of automatically identifying patterns in structured and unstructured data to solve analytical tasks faster and more efficiently than humans.

 - Classify whether an image is that of an apple, orange, or banana, or if a credit card transaction is fraudulent or not